How to Claim for Pothole Wheel Damage (UK): A Practical Step-by-Step Guide

 “I have a cracked rim due to pothole damage.
 Are you able to straighten and weld it back to its original shape?
 I can provide images if you need them.
 Would also like a full refurb on the whole set (16 inch) – sand blast, smoothing, respray.”

-We assess impact damage, repair/refinish alloy wheels, and provide written reports you can include in claims.
+We assess impact damage, repair and refinish alloy wheels, and provide written reports you can include in claims.
+For a guide to cost by wheel size and finish, see our alloy wheel repair prices.

 Disclaimer: This guide is informational and not legal advice.
 Always follow safety guidance and consult a professional where needed.